 A study permit will take about six weeks to process.

-LLM programme tuition fees for international students at a South African institution are around R 10,000- R11,000 per module (just under £1,000) – which is around 50% higher than the fees for the ‘home students’.
-LLM programmes generally consist of four modules.
+LLM program tuition fees for international students at a South African institution are around R 10,000- R11,000 per module (just under £1,000) – which is around 50% higher than the fees for the ‘home students’.
+LLM programs generally consist of four modules.
 There will also be a similar cost for the thesis or dissertation as well as application and registration fees.
 International students will generally be expected to pay their tuition fees and registration charges up front, and tuition fees will not include accommodation and living costs.